 As a recipient-turned-donor, the Republic of Korea is fully committed to supporting the global efforts to alleviate poverty, promote sustainable growth, address global challenges, and achieve the internationally agreed development goals, including the Millennium Development Goals (MDGs).

-In 2012, Korea's ODA amounted to USD 1,550.9 million (net disbursement, provisional statistics).
-Korea’s development assistance was comprised of USD 1162.2 million in bilateral aid and USD 388.3 million in multilateral aid.
+In 2012, Korea's ODA amounted to USD 1,597.5 million (net disbursement).
+Korea’s development assistance was comprised of USD 1183.2 million in bilateral aid and USD 414.3 million in multilateral aid.

 Since its accession to the DAC in 2010, Korea has actively participated in the global discussions on international development cooperation.
 In 2010, Korea took the lead in adopting the “Seoul Development Consensus for Shared Growth” and its “Multi-Year Action Plan on Development” during the G20 Seoul Summit.
 The G20 development agenda is tailored to help developing countries build capacity in key areas toward sustainable and inclusive economic growth.
 In 2011, assuming co-Chairs of the G20 Development Working Group, Korea played a leading role in implementing the G20 development agenda.
 At the Cannes Summit, the G20 identified major bottlenecks to development in developing countries and provided solutions in key pillars including 'infrastructure' and 'food security.'